 - All service providers are Masters or Doctoral level clinicians bringing a high level of expertise and experience.

 - Implementing evidence based curriculum and processes for tracking students learning comprehension and academic progress.

-Academic counseling addresses the core social and emotional skills the state of Illinois has set as goals for students.
-Our academic counselors can be a source of support for your teachers and staff, and we want to be just that–so we work with your staff to ensure students are maximizing their time and potential in the classroom and are receiving the additional help they need.
+Academic coaching addresses the core social and emotional skills the state of Illinois has set as goals for students.
+Our academic coaches can be a source of support for your teachers and staff, and we want to be just that–so we work with your staff to ensure students are maximizing their time and potential in the classroom and are receiving the additional help they need.

-Our counselors use the Lions-Quest curriculum, a comprehensive, evidence-based program that addresses the social-emotional needs of children and adolescents.
+Our academic coaches use the Lions-Quest curriculum, a comprehensive, evidence-based program that addresses the social-emotional needs of children and adolescents.
 The curriculum includes lessons for grades K-12 that build trust and community among students and prepare them for academic and social success.